Zerobeings/nft-fetcher/README.md

 module.exports = nextConfig;
 ```

-Step 2: Create a `public` folder named `db` in the root of your project and add the `sql-wasm-595817d88d82727f463bc4b73e0a64cf.wasm` file to it.
+Step 2: Under the `public` folder create a folder named `db` and add the `sql-wasm-595817d88d82727f463bc4b73e0a64cf.wasm` file to it.
 You can download the file from [here](https://github.com/Zerobeings/nft-indexer/tree/main/nextjs-db-file)

-Step 3: Create an nft-fetcher.d.ts file in the root of your project and add the following code to it.
+Step 3: Create an nft-fetcher.d.ts file under the `typings` folder of your project and the following declaration.
 ```javascript
 declare module 'nft-fetcher';
 ```